-- 5. This includes lands between 244-metres and 320-metres in elevation.
-While the location of will need to be at an elevation of approximately 350-metres. - An additional pressure zone would be required to serve areas above 320-metres in elevation, as the City's water servicing strategy does not envision water service above 320-metres.
+- A new reservoir will be required to service Zone 5.
+This includes lands between 244-metres and 320-metres in elevation.
+While the location of the Zone 5 reservoir has yet to be determined, it will need to be at an elevation of approximately 350-metres. - An additional pressure zone would be required to serve areas above 320-metres in elevation, as the City's water servicing strategy does not envision water service above 320-metres.
 As a result, the City will consider innovative and cost-effective water servicing strategies proposed by developers through the neighbourhood planning process.